ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Keeping Knowledge About C and RS up-to-date at the AS

-In this profile the EDHOC_Information object is built by the AS as intended to guide two peers towards executing the EDHOC protocol.
-Note that when the AS builds an EDHOC_Information object intended for a C or an RS, it must specify information in that object which is aligned with the capabilities of that C and RS (to the best of its knowledge).
-In practice this means that it is important that the information that the AS has about C and RS is kept up-to-date to reflect what C and RS supports as EDHOC peers.
-Means to achieve this are out of scope.
+In this profile, the EDHOC_Information object is built by AS to guide C and RS towards executing the EDHOC protocol.
+Note that, when AS builds an EDHOC_Information object intended for C (included in the access token response) or RS (included in the access token), the object must specify information that is aligned with the capabilities of C and RS, to the best of AS' knowledge.
+In practice, this means that it is important that the information that AS has about C and RS is kept up-to-date, to reflect what C and RS supports as EDHOC peers.
+The means that AS uses to achieve this are out of scope for this document.QQQ

 # Security Considerations